Rinaldo Bellomo

 Rinaldo Bellomo AO (1956 – 6 May 2025) was an Australian intensivist and researcher.
 He was the Professor of Intensive Care Medicine at the University of Melbourne, Professor at Monash University, Honorary Professional Fellow at the University of New South Wales, Honorary Professional Fellow at the George Institute for Global Health and Honorary Fellow at the Florey Institute of Neuroscience and Mental Health.
 In 2018 he was awarded an Order of Australia for distinguished service to intensive care medicine as a biomedical scientist and researcher.
 In 2021 he and Jamie Cooper were jointly awarded the GSK Award for Research Excellence (ARE).

-Background

-Bellomo was born in 1956.
+Personal life

+Bellomo was born in 1956 in Italy.
+He immigrated to Australia in 1980.
+He was married with a daughter.
+He died on 6 May 2025.

+Education

+Bellomo moved from Italy to Australia in 1980, three years into a medicine degree at the University of Modena.
 He completed his medical degree at Monash University and received his PhD from the School of Public Health and Preventive Medicine.

-Bellomo immigrated from Italy in 1980.
-Rinaldo was married with a daughter.
-He died on 6 May 2025.
+He was a fellow in the Multidisciplinary Critical Care Training Program at the University of Pittsburgh from 1992 to 1994.